machine-learning-apps/self-hosted-k8s-runner/README.md

 ##  2. Setup Your K8s Cluster For Actions

-:warning: **If you are sharing a cluster with others that have already setup a self-hosted Actions runner you should skip this step** :warning:
+:alert: **If you are sharing a cluster with others that have already setup a self-hosted Actions runner you can probably skip this step.**

-We will use a namespace called `actions` throughout this tutorial.
-If you don't have this namespace, you can create it with `kubectl create namespace actions`. **You only need to do this once per cluster.**

-1. Create a namespace called `actions` if it does not exist.
-You can list your available namespaces with `kubectl get namespaces`.
-You can create this namespace with `kubectl create namespace actions`.
+The scripts in this repo will use a k8s namespace called `actions`.
+If this namespace is not available it will be created for you.

-2. Create a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+1. Create a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 From the [documentation](https://developer.github.com/v3/actions/self_hosted_runners/), "Access tokens require repo scope for private repos and public_repo scope for public repos".  **Note: you should only have to do this once per cluster.
 You should use a service account, not a personal account as this will be used to register your runner with your repositories.**  Store your PAT in an enviornment variable named `ACTIONS_PAT`.
 You can do this in the terminal like so:

     > export ACTIONS_PAT={YOUR_PAT}

-3. Apply these secrets to your K8s cluster, along with role bindings to the `actions` namespace:
+2. Apply these secrets to your K8s cluster, along with role bindings to the `actions` namespace:

-    > envsubst "\$ACTIONS_PAT" < k8s_setup/authorize.yml | kubectl -n actions apply -f -
+    > ./k8s_setup/setup.sh

 ##  3. Deploy A Self Hosted Runner